-For this post, we interviewed Daniele Procida, Director of Engineering at Canonical.
-Daniele has an extensive background with establishing documentation systems, having contributed to both Divio and Django’s documentation as well as speaking at various conferences about this topic.
+In this post, we're excited to share the insights of Daniele Procida, Director of Engineering at Canonical.
+Daniele's extensive background in establishing documentation systems including contributing to both Divio and Django’s documentation and speaking at various conferences on this topic.
 (See his talks “What nobody tells you about documentation” and “Always complete, never finished”.)

 Upon joining Canonical, Daniele was tasked with transforming their documentation with the aim of creating a technical documentation practice that represents a standard of excellence in the industry.
 That means Daniele has spent a lot of time thinking about this problem—but when we asked if other teams could reasonably apply his strategy, he said “most teams don’t need to ‘work harder’ at documentation, they just need to do it in the right way.”